abarbu/audio-annotation/README.md

-matlab -nodisplay -nojvm -nosplash -nodesktop -r "try, generate('venom',0,4), catch e, disp(getReport(e)), exit(1), end, exit(0);" node preprocess.js venom echo 'ASECRET' > session-secret
+matlab -nodisplay -nojvm -nosplash -nodesktop -r "try, generate('venom',0,4), catch e, disp(getReport(e)), exit(1), end, exit(0);" node preprocess.js venom echo 'ASECRET' > session-secret echo 'BSECRET' > segment-key
 ```

 The keys are only required for enabling access via google authentication and the
 mturk API.
 Both of these are disabled by default.
 Make sure to change `ASECRET`
-above to any string that you want!
+and `BSECRET` above to any string that you want!

 You should now have a file called `segments` that contains venom segments,
 `public/words` should contain files related to venom, as should `public/spectrograms`